nicoverbruggen/NickelTypeFix/ABOUT.md

 The trade-off is the engine itself.
 It is a QtWebKit build from roughly 2013, frozen into the firmware, so its rendering bugs will never be fixed upstream.
 Font rasterization is done by Monotype's iType rather than plain FreeType, which brings quirks of its own (Fix 1).
 This QtWebKit-plus-iType stack is what NickelTypeFix patches; the RMSDK epub renderer is a separate world and is not touched.

 One more piece of context: by default this engine lays text out on WebKit's "simple" path, which is fast but typographically basic.
 A hidden setting, `webkitTextRendering=optimizeLegibility`, moves it to the "complex" path, which unlocks real OpenType handling: ligatures, proper kerning, and hyphenation.
 The catch is that several long-standing kepub rendering bugs (broken vertical text, uneven justification) live precisely on that complex path, and they are the reason many readers leave the setting off.
-Fixes 2, 3, and 4 repair those bugs so the setting becomes safe to enjoy; Fixes 1 and 5 apply regardless of it.
+Fixes 2, 3, and 4 repair those bugs so the setting becomes safe to enjoy; Fixes 1 and 6 apply regardless of it.
+Fix 5 (letter-spacing) applies wherever a book actually uses `letter-spacing`, which WebKit lays out on the complex path on its own, independent of the setting.

 ## In plain language

 If you're not a programmer, this section gives you the gist.
 The rest of the document tells the same story in full technical detail.

 **How the Kobo draws a book.** As the background section explains, kepub pages are drawn by the reader's built-in browser engine, and a font renderer turns the letter shapes into pixels.
-Each of the five fixes corrects one specific mistake in that pipeline.
+Each of the six fixes corrects one specific mistake in that pipeline.

 **What "hooking" means.** The mod never edits the Kobo's software on disk.
 When the reader starts, the mod redirects a few of its internal calls to itself.
 It works like mail forwarding: a letter sent from one part of the reader to another arrives at the mod first, gets corrected, and is passed on.
 Remove the mod and the mail goes directly again.